Skip to main content

 '

 If the signed data is accepted, the API returns a blank 200 response.
+This confirms the funding transaction was submitted successfully.

 Testing trade batches